sooftware/speech-paper-review/Review/wav2vec 2.0 : A Framework for Self-Supervised Learning of Speech Representations.md

 ## Summary
 * BERT in Speech Recognition
-* Unsupervised learning with 53,000 hours of unlabeled speech data.
+* Representation learning with 53,000 hours of unlabeled speech data.
 * Excellent speech recognition performance with only 40 sentences (10 minutes) of labeled data

 ## Abstract